thoughthollow/UNECE_abst2word/README.md

 - RStudio

 # How To Guide
+1. Download "Abstract submission for Expert Meeting on Dissemination & Communication of Statistics 2023(1-41).xlsx" from the UNECE SharePoint location and add the file to the "data" folder.
-1. Open the R script "abst2word_unecestyle_V1.R".
+2. Open the R script "abst2word_unecestyle_V1.R".
-2. Change any placeholder values as needed (see the values listed under "Meeting Organisational Data").
+3. Change any placeholder values as needed (see the values listed under "Meeting Organisational Data").
-3. Run the script.
+4. Run the script.

 Note that this repo is currently under development.